 Getting Started

 CutCue plans start at €29 per month.
-The demonetization check, transcription, chapter detection, and subtitles in the original language are included in every plan.
+The demonetization check where applicable, transcription and chapter detection where supported for your workflow, and transcript or caption-oriented outputs where supported are included in every plan.
 Custom keywords and highlight markers are available from the Creator plan upward.